Installation#

 The pypi distributed package of SLEAP ships with the following extras:

-pypi: For installation without an mamba environment file.
+pypi: For installation without an conda environment file.
 All dependencies come from PyPI.

 jupyter: This installs all pypi and jupyter lab dependencies.